 “Funny that the left can’t get its story straight about the rich: on the one hand, the rich are out for the highest profits they can get.
 On the other, they’re supposedly hoarding their cash, which means they’re foregoing whatever they might have earned by investing in stocks, bonds, etc.”

 One more thing: Let’s again concede that hoarding is taking place and it is a vile act.
 But who are we to penalize this heinous decision to bury treasure troves of Benjamin Franklins in the backyard?
 It is their money, and thus, it is their private property.
 You never have a right to someone else’s property.

 Bitter Old Misers

 Aside from straight white men, there is no other loathsome group of people that busybodies fixate over more than the wealthy.
 Pop culture has typically depicted affluent hoarders as reclusive miserly old men who take great pleasure in counting their briefcases of Federal Reserve Notes and swimming in their pools of gold coins.
-But the gatekeepers of allowable opinion have never been particularly concerned with facts, hence the political left’s newfound 21st century wisdom of moral correctness dwarfing factual accuracy.We value your comments!
-Please weigh in on our comment section below.
+But the gatekeepers of allowable opinion have never been particularly concerned with facts, hence the political left’s newfound 21st century wisdom of moral correctness dwarfing factual accuracy.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com